-The decrease in cash used in investing activities during the year ended April 30, 2023 compared to the prior year was primarily due to a \$286.4 million decrease in cash used for acquisitions, partially offset by an \$11.6 million increase in capital expenditures.
+The increase in cash used in investing activities during the year ended April 30, 2024 compared to the prior year was primarily due to a \$314.5 million increase in cash used for acquisitions and a \$4.6 million increase in capital expenditures.

-Capital expenditures during the years ended April 30, 2023, 2022 and 2021 primarily consisted of building and leasehold improvements, the purchase of vehicles and IT-related spending.
+Capital expenditures during the years ended April 30, 2024, 2023 and 2022 primarily consisted of building and leasehold improvements, the purchase of vehicles and IT-related spending.
 Capital expenditures vary depending on prevailing business factors, including current and anticipated market conditions.
 Historically, capital expenditures have remained at relatively low levels in comparison to the operating cash flows generated during the corresponding periods.